fgregg/scraping-intro/README.md

 Say we are interested in consumer spending in Chicago.
 We'd like to know how total level of spending changes over time as well as how Chicagoans shift what they spend their money on.
 Maybe we are interested because it its an indicator of future changes or maybe its connects to some theory we would like to test.
-Unfortunately, a typical source, like the national [Consumer Expenditure Survey](http://en.wikipedia.org/wiki/Consumer_Expenditure_Survey), can't really tell us that much about Chicago consumers.
+A typical source, like the national [Consumer Expenditure Survey](http://en.wikipedia.org/wiki/Consumer_Expenditure_Survey), can't really tell us that much about Chicago consumers.

-Fortunately, Illinois's Department of Revenue publishes quarterly sales tax revenue by municipality or county and breaks out revenue by industrial classifications groupings.
+Happily, Illinois's Department of Revenue publishes quarterly sales tax revenue by municipality or county and breaks out revenue by industrial classifications groupings.
 Unfortunately, these data are not nicely packaged and ready for download.
 They are only available online through a Department of Revenue
 website: https://www.revenue.state.il.us/app/kob/index.jsp